-Student safety is the top priority of the San Pasqual Valley Unified School District staff, students, and parents.
+Student safety is the top priority of the San Pasqual Valley Unified School District team and stakeholders.
 Data regarding safety is reviewed on a regular basis to identify trends and or safety needs in the District.
-Solutions are sought based on need and are proactive strategies to avoid potentially dangerous situations and maximize student learning opportunities.
+Solutions are sought based on need and proactive strategies are utilized to avoid potentially dangerous situations and maximize student learning opportunities.
 Data from the California School Dashboard, Dataquest, parent advisory committees, and analysis of local data are used to make ongoing decisions.

+· Suspension, Expulsion, and Disciplinary Incidents

+COVID-19 impacted in person learning which directly impacted disciplinary incidents in a positive manner as students were in distance learning.

+Disciplinary Incidents

+Prior to COVID the number of disciplinary:

+- 858 in 2017-2018 - 866 in 2018-2019

+During COVID:

+- 488 in 2019-2020 (in person instruction through March 2020) - 6 in 2020-2021 (in person and Independent Study for 20% of students)

+Suspension - Students who are suspended more than once are included in the numbers.

+Prior to COVID:

+- 118 in 2017-2018 - 113 in 2018-2019

+During COVID:

+- 67 in 2019-2020 - 0 in 2020-2021

+Expulsion and Stipulated Suspended Expulsion

+Prior to COVID

+• 8 students in 2018-2019

+During COVID

+- 1 student in 2019-2020 - 0 students in 2020-2021

+Attendance Reports

+o The California School Dashboard shows that Districtwide the chronic absentee rate declined by 1.6% from 20.1% in 17-18 to 18.5% in 18-19.
+However, in 2019-2020 the rate was 19.79% and then declined significantly during the "COVID" year of 2020-2021 to .62% as students were assigned to distance learning.

+Student Progress

-- Suspension, Expulsion, and Disciplinary Incidents - Disciplinary Incidents The number of disciplinary incidents District wide increased by only 8 students from 858 in 17-18 to 866 in 18-19. - Suspension The number of disciplinary incidents that led to suspension decreased by 5 from 118 in 17-18 to 113 in 18-19.
-The number of students suspended at least once increased by 2 from 71 in 17-18 to 73 in 18-19. - Expulsion and Stipulated Suspended Expulsion 8 students were expelled or placed on Stipulated Suspended Expulsion in 2018-2019. - Attendance Reports - The California School Dashboard shows that Districtwide the chronic absentee rate declined by 1.6% from 20.1% in 17-18 to 18.5% in 18-19. - Student Progress - San Pasqual Valley Unified School District employs 3 school counselors who work with students who are "at-promise" and need additional assistance in meeting the grade level standards.
-Student data is reviewed on a District, as well as site level to ensure that student needs are being met. - Law Enforcement and District Interventions - San Pasqual Valley Unified School District (SPVUSD) in partnership with the Imperial County Sheriff's Office employs a full-time School Resource Officer (SRO).
+o San Pasqual Valley Unified School District employs three school counselors who work with students who are "at-promise" and need additional assistance in meeting the grade level standards.
+Student data is reviewed on a District, as well as site level to ensure that student needs are being met.

+Law Enforcement and District Interventions

+o San Pasqual Valley Unified School District (SPVUSD) in partnership with the Imperial County Sheriff's Office employs a full-time School Resource Officer (SRO).
 The SRO in conjunction with administration and the teaching staff teaches drug abuse curriculum to students who are at high risk or who have a documented use of drugs and/or alcohol.
-The schools in SPVUSD follow the Positive Behavior Intervention and Support (PBIS) 3-tiered approach, and students and staff at all three sites have been trained in Safe School Ambassadors.
-The elementary and middle school have strong Peace Builders programs.
-Students who are in need of intervention or social/emotional support are referred to the 3 school counselors, District Student Behavior/Alternative Discipline Specialist, CHAT Therapist, or an outside agency. - California Healthy Kids Survey - District-wide the California Health Kids Survey is administered annually to students in grades 5, 7, 8, 9-12.
+The schools in SPVUSD follow the Positive Behavior Intervention and Support (PBIS) 3-tiered approach, and students and staff at all three sites have been trained as Safe School Ambassadors.
+The elementary and middle school are rebuilding the PeaceBuilders programs.
+Students who are in need of intervention or social/emotional support are referred to the three (3) school counselors, District Student Behavior/Alternative Discipline Specialist, CHAT Therapist, or an outside agency.

+California Healthy Kids Survey

+o District-wide the California Healthy Kids Survey is administered annually to students in grades 5, 7, 8, 9-12.
 The data is analyzed and shared as part of the District's mandated Local Indicator Report on the California School Dashboard.
 The results are used to improve the District and sites' school climate and culture with a focus on school safety, teacher/student connections, and student mental health.